j0nt392/Dagens_lunch/readme.md

 # Discord bot för Pia23
 A discord bot made for my Pia23 class of Pythonengineering AI students.
 This bot answers with the daily lunchmenu, schedule, weekly schedule, or a randomly picked programming-meme from rapidAPI.com.
-If you are a student at Nackademin and would like to use this, you can replace the calendar with your own and it should be good to go.
+If you are a student at Nackademin and would like to use this here are the steps:

+- Create a discord bot at the developer portal at discord, use the TOKEN from there.
+- You can use your own schedule from learnpoint
+- For the memes you need a key from rapidapi.

 ## Commands
 - Dagenslunch